 The Beaumont Foundation of America grants Toshiba branded equipment to support digital inclusion for under served individuals.
 The Foundation will grant $350 million over 5 years in all 50 states and the District of Columbia.
 The Foundation has three distinct grant programs including individual grants of technology equipment directly to individuals.
-For more information, visit Beaumont Foundation grants.
+For more information, visit Beaumont Foundation scholarships website.

 Benjamin A. Gilman International Scholarship Program